 Assignments are due on the dates indicated in the syllabus schedule below by paper and email at the beginning of class unless otherwise specified.
 It is the responsibility of the student to manage any scheduling conflicts with the course or missed time.
-I will not grant extensions except in the direst of circumstances and under no circumstances will I grant an extension within 24 hours of a due date.
-So please plan your semester ahead of time.
+The most professional thing you can do is look ahead in your schedule for the semester and make note of any conflicts.
+Then, you may request an extension if you foresee a need.
+Such requests are welcome up until 24 hours before the deadline with no penalty.
 As the old adage goes: Plan your work.
 Then work your plan!
 Missed deadlines will be assessed a deduction of one third of a letter grade per day (e.g. from A- to B+ for 1 day late).
 The penalty for lateness begins immediately after class on the due date.

 All assignments must be completed in order to pass the course.
-No assignment will be accepted more than 72 hours past the due date, unless authorized by the instructor in advance of the original due date.
+No assignment will be accepted more than 72 hours past the due date, unless authorized by the professor in advance of the original due date.